Interfacing ADC0808 with 8051 Microcontroller

 ADC0808 Interfacing with-8051 microcontroller

-ADC is the Analog to Digital converter, which converts analog data into digital format; usually it is used to convert analog voltage into digital format.
-Analog signal has infinite no of values like a sine wave or our speech, ADC converts them into particular levels or states, which can be measured in numbers as a physical quantity.
-Instead of continuous conversion, ADC converts data periodically, which is usually known as sampling rate.
-Telephone modem is one of the examples of ADC, which is used for internet, it converts analog data into digital data, so that computer can understand, because computer can only understand Digital data.
-The major advantage, of using ADC is that, we noise can be efficiently eliminated from the original signal and digital signal can travel more efficiently than analog one.
-That’s the reason that digital audio is very clear, while listening.
+ADC is the Analog to Digital converter, which converts analog data into digital format; usually, it is used to convert analog voltage into digital format.
+Analog signal has an infinite no of values, like a sine wave or our speech, ADC converts them into particular levels or states, which can be measured in numbers as a physical quantity.
+Instead of continuous conversion, ADC converts data periodically, which is usually known as the sampling rate.
+A telephone modem is an example of ADC, which is used for the internet.
+It converts analog data into digital data, so that the computer can understand, because the computer can only understand Digital data.
+The major advantage of using ADC is that the noise can be efficiently eliminated from the original signal and the digital signal can travel more efficiently than analog one.
+That’s the reason that digital audio is very clear while listening.
+Master the art of interfacing ADC with 8051 microcontroller using ADC0808

-In present time there are lots of microcontrollers in market which has inbuilt ADC with one or more channels.
-And by using their ADC register we can interface.
-When we select 8051 microcontroller family for making any project, in which we need of an ADC conversion, then we use external ADC.
-Some external ADC chips are 0803,0804,0808,0809 and there are many more.
-Today we are going to interface 8-channel ADC with AT89s52 Microcontroller namely ADC0808/0809.
+In the present time, there are lots of microcontrollers on the market which has an inbuilt ADC with one or more channels.
+And by using their ADC register, we can interface.
+When we select the 8051 microcontroller family for making any project, in which we need an ADC conversion, then we use an external ADC.
+Some external ADC chips are 0803,0804,0808,0809, and there are many more.
+Today, we are going to interface an 8-channel ADC with the AT89s52 Microcontroller, namely ADC0808/0809.

 • 8051 Microcontroller (AT89S52)